-The Sigma 50mm f1.4 DG HSM Art is a standard prime lens that’s available in Canon, Nikon, Sigma or Sony A-mounts.
-50mm lens delivers ‘normal’ coverage on a full-frame body and is ideal for general-purpose use, and becomes equivalent to 75mm on APS-C bodies (80mm on Canon), making it ideal as a short telephoto for portraiture.
-The focal length may be normal, but the performance is anything but.
-Announced in January 2014, it joins Sigma’s growing ‘ART’ series of high performance lenses which so far have greatly impressed us in tests.
-The 50mm ART is also compatible with Sigma’s USB dock for fine-tuning or firmware updates, and if you change bodies, you can pay to have the mount swapped for your new system.
+The Sigma 50mm f1.4 DG HSM Art is a standard prime lens from 2014 designed for full-frame bodies and available in Nikon F, Canon EF, Sony E and Sigma mounts, with a Leica L-mount version arriving later in 2019.
+A 50mm lens delivers ‘normal’ coverage on a full-frame body and is ideal for general-purpose use, and becomes equivalent to 75mm on APS-C/DX camera bodies (80mm on Canon), making it ideal as a short telephoto for portraiture.
+Its bright f1.4 focal ratio is good for isolating the subject against a blurred background and is brighter by 2/3 of a stop than f1.8 lenses which allows for better background isolation and shorter shutter speeds and/or lower ISO values.
+The Sigma 50mm f1.4 Art is also compatible with Sigma’s USB dock for fine-tuning or firmware updates, and if you change bodies, you can pay to have the mount swapped for your new system.

 Facts from the catalog

 As usual I’ll have a look at the technical data of the Sigma 50mm f1.4 Art first.
 I’ve rated the features with a [+] (or [++]), when it’s better than average or even state of the art, a if it’s standard or just average, and [-] if there’s a disadvantage.
 For comparison I use the Sony FE 50mm f1.4 ZA, Nikon Z 50mm f1.8 S, Nikon AF-S 50mm f1.4G, Zeiss Otus 55mm f1.4, and Canon EF 50mm f1.4 USM and simply dub them “Sigma”, “Sony”, “Z-Nikkor”, “F-Nikkor”, “Canon”, and “Zeiss” to make the comparison easier to read.